 Men Can Stop Rape: national nonprofit organization based in Washington, DC, that leads the call to redefine masculinity and male strength as part of preventing men's violence against women.

 RAINN (Rape, Abuse, & Incest National Network): the nation's largest anti-sexual violence organization.
 RAINN created the National Sexual Assault Hotline, which it operates in partnership with more than 1,000 local sexual assault service providers across the country.

 No More: aims to raise public awareness and engagement around ending domestic violence and sexual assault.

 NYC Anti-Violence Project: empowers lesbian, gay, bisexual, transgender, queer, and HIV-affected communities and allies to end all forms of violence through organizing and education, and supports survivors through counseling and advocacy.

-Understanding the Me Too Movement: A Sexual Harassment Awareness Guide: a guide from Maryville University Online that explains the origins of the Me Too movement, provides facts about sexual harassment, and offers prevention tips and resources for support.
+Understanding the Me Too Movement: A Sexual Harassment Awareness Guide: a guide from Maryville University Online (based in Missouri) that explains the origins of the Me Too movement, provides facts about sexual harassment, and offers prevention tips and resources for support.